Q: Do I have to be an employee (or spouse of an employee) of the University of California, Davis to be a member of UFC?

 Q: I forgot the password to the Members Only section of the website.
 What should I do?

 A: As of fall 2020, each UFC member creates a unique password.
 Illustrated directions are here.
-Note that your dues must be paid by the date of the annual Scholarship Reception and Fall Welcome in October to log in to the Members Only section and to receive the yearly mailed roster.
+Note that your dues are due Oct.
+1 each year and must be paid no later than the date of the annual Scholarship Reception and Fall Welcome in October to log in to the Members Only section and to receive the yearly mailed roster.
 If you have trouble logging in, please contact the Data Membership Chair.

 Susan Rodgers helping at a Holiday Home Tour